2 Minute Read

 Holes: 18; Par: 59; Slope: 90; Length: 3835 yards USGA rating: 59.6

 Bring your A-game to the short game on Chipeta.
 The short-but-difficult Moat Hole is legendary, and the many water hazards are feared.
-This executive course is shorter than a traditional par-72 course, but with a few 4-par holes in there, it’s perfect (and challenging) for all levels of golfers.
-Plan on using every club in the bag while here, but don't let that scare you off.
+This executive course is shorter than a traditional par-72 course, but with a few 4-par holes, it’s perfect (and challenging) for all levels of golfers.
+Plan on using every club in the bag while here, but don't let that steer you away.
 Built by the Wilson Golf Group, it opened in 1997.
 It also features a driving range and practice greens.
 While there are no sand traps on the course, there is a sand trap practice area.